US Army Bicycles

 see a Compax 'Paratrooper' bicycle in the back of the Jeep on the right, the

 springer type front forks clearly indicate it is not a Columbia Compax.
-Compare the front forks of the Servicycle above to the ones shown below.
+Compare the front forks and handlebars of the Servicycle above to the ones shown below.

 |